Egypt's annual urban inflation jumps to 35.7% in February

 Month-on-month, prices rose by 11.4% in February, up from just 1.6% in January.
 Food prices leapt by 15.9%, up from 1.4% in January.

+Core inflation, which excludes fuel and some volatile food items, rose to 35.1% in February from 29% in January, the central bank said later on Sunday.

-(Reporting by Adam Makary; Writing by Patrick Werr; Editing by William Mallard and Louise Heavens)
+(Reporting by Adam Makary; Writing by Patrick Werr; Editing by William Mallard, Louise Heavens and Giles Elgood)